Billingegroup/bglk-euxfel/README.rst

 Analysis scripts for assessing ultrafast pump probe powder diffraction and PDF measurements.

-* LONGER DESCRIPTION HERE
+Code for assessing figures of merit from ultrafast pump-probed data from the EuXFEL.
+This was first written for the experiment in March 2025

+We are working on a cli but there are also Jupyter scripts in `src/bgkl_euxfel/scripts` Functions are in `src/bgkl_euxfel/functions.py` and plotters in `src/bgkl_euxfel/plotters.py`

+to use the CLI please use the installation instructions below.

+To use the Jupyter notebooks, please use the instructions in the `Getting Started` section

-For more information about the bgkl_euxfel library, please consult our `online documentation <https://billingegroup.github.io/bgkl_euxfel>`_.
+For more information about the `bgkl_euxfel` library, please consult our `online documentation <https://billingegroup.github.io/bgkl_euxfel>`_.

 Citation
 --------